GENERAL INFOCAPITAL CITY

 Mongolia is parliament governing with the president democratic country.
 The main political administration is State Conference known as Ulsiin Ikh Khural consists of 76 members.
 The parliament and president election held every 4 years in whole state.
 The executive department is the government which consist of ministers.
 And the government establish by the State Conference.

-Mongolian currency is the TUGRUG.
-As of May, 2018, the exchange rates are:
+Mongolian currency is the TUGRIK.
+As of Feb 07, 2022, the exchange rates are:

 It is not normally possible (and it is certainly not necessary) to purchase Mongolian currency outside the country.
-Your travel money should be carried in the form of cash in US dollars.
+Your travel money should be carried in the form of cash in USD or EURO.
 Money can be exchanged at the airport on arrival and at your hotel in Ulan Bator.
 Cash advances can be made on credit cards in all hotels and VISA ATM machines are available in some locations in Ulaanbaatar.